 - o1, o3, o4-mini: reasoning models for complex multi-step analysis requiring chain-of-thought processing

-The key differentiator from direct OpenAI API access: Azure OpenAI supports private endpoints, managed identity, Azure RBAC, diagnostic logging for compliance, and configurable content filtering.
 Your prompts and completions are not used to train OpenAI models.
-Your data stays within your Azure tenant.
+Your data remains within your Azure tenant.

 Azure AI Search: Enterprise Knowledge Retrieval

-Azure AI Search is the backbone of enterprise RAG architectures.
-RAG retrieves relevant documents from your organization's data at query time.
-It passes them as context to the language model.
-The result: accurate, grounded responses that reference your actual business data.
+Azure AI Search is essential for enterprise RAG architectures.
+RAG retrieves relevant documents from your organization's data when a query is made.
+It provides this information as context to the language model, resulting in accurate responses that reference your actual business data.

 Key capabilities: